Gymmez/Simple-Stepper-Motor-Project/README.md

 ## Schematic
 ![Circuit Schematic](schematic.jpg)

 When you look at the schematic, it is separated into 4 sections: Main circuit, USB Logic Circuit Power, Auto-Reset Circuit and USB-C_to_UART Circuit.
-If you already have the ESP32 Devkit board, then your main concern will only be Pin 4, Pin 15, Pin 18, Pin 19,Pin 21, Pin 22 and Pin 23. **Ignore the rest of the pins and the circuits and don't use them**.
+If you already have the ESP32 Devkit board, then your main concern will only be IO4, IO15, IO18, IO19, IO21, IO22 and IO23. **Ignore the rest of the pins and the circuits and don't use them**.
 Otherwise, if you have only the ESP32-WROOM-32 Module and wish to build everything yourself, this schematic would be a good helping reference.

 ## Application